i-Taozi/MavenCompileTrigger/src/site/markdown/index.md

 		<dependency>
 			<groupId>org.nanohttpd</groupId> <!-- <groupId>com.nanohttpd</groupId> for 2.1.0 and earlier -->
 			<artifactId>nanohttpd-websocket</artifactId>
-			<version>CURRENT_VERSION</version>
+			<version>2.2.0</version>
 		</dependency>

-Here you write your own subclass of *org.nanohttpd.NanoWebSocketServer* to configure and to serve the websocket requests.
-A small standard echo example is included as *org.nanohttpd.samples.echo.DebugWebSocketServer*.
+Here you write your own subclass of *fi.iki.elonen.NanoWebSocketServer* to configure and to serve the websocket requests.
+A small standard echo example is included as *fi.iki.elonen.samples.echo.DebugWebSocketServer*.
 You can use it as a starting point to implement your own services.

 ### Develop a custom HTTP file server

-For a more classic approach, perhaps to just create a HTTP server serving mostly service files from your disk, you can use the module with artifactId *nanohttpd-webserver*.
+For a more classic aproach, perhaps to just create a HTTP server serving mostly service files from your disk, you can use the module with artifactId *nanohttpd-webserver*.

 		<dependency>
 			<groupId>org.nanohttpd</groupId>
 			<artifactId>nanohttpd-webserver</artifactId>
-			<version>CURRENT_VERSION</version>
+			<version>2.2.0</version>
 		</dependency>

-The included class *org.nanohttpd.SimpleWebServer* is intended to be used as a starting point for your own implementation but it also can be used as is.
-Starting the class as is will start a HTTP server on port 8080 and publishing the current directory.
+The included class *fi.iki.elonen.SimpleWebServer* is intended to be used as a starting point for your own implementation but it also can be used as is.
+Staring the class as is will start a http server on port 8080 and publishing the current directory.

 ### Living on the edge